360ls/360ls/_sprint/sprint4/manual.md

 title: Manuals
 ---

 These manuals are operating under the assumption that the users and administrators will be utilizing the product of Sprint 4, not the entire finished product
 ## User Manual

+For setting up the required software on the Jetson TX1, use our provisioning [scripts](https://github.com/360ls/provision.git).
+We assume that the Jetson has been provisioned and set up properly in the following steps.

 - Prerequisites:
   1. Python 2.7